koukarin/Local-Economy-Wallet/README.md

 # Global Economy
 We live in a world driven by the global economy.
 The industries and goods production tend to be made where the cost is the lowest.
-Usually, it is closely linked with the people living in the production area.
+Usually, it is closely linked to the people living in the production area.
 It is a balance between salary cost and expertise, skills.

 Therefore, goods with low-skilled needs are produced where buying human time is cheap.
 High technology goods are produced where people are able to make it even if their skills are expensive.